Benefits and Applications of Infrared Thermography

 Definition of Infrared Thermography

 Infrared thermography is equipment or method, which detects infrared energy emitted from an object, converts it to temperature, and displays image of temperature distribution.
+Overall, infrared thermography provides a non-contact, non-destructive way to visualize temperature differences, making it a valuable tool in various industries for inspection, monitoring, and diagnostics.

 Benefits and Applications of Infrared Thermography